lucia2p2z/NoisyMRC/README.md

     ```

 ## Data
-The `data_mortality` folder contains the polished data as explained in the associated paper.
+The `data_mortality` folder contains the *ICU Mortality* dataset, polished as explained in the associated paper.
 In particular, it provides two version of the dataset in CSV format:
 1. `mortality_alsocat.csv`: Contains the polished data with all the features.
 2. `mortality_nocat.csv`: Contains the polished data without categorical variables.

 The original dataset is available [here](https://www.kaggle.com/c/widsdatathon2020/data) (a login is needed to download it).

+The `datasets` folder contains *Mammographic Mass* datasets, as well as the additional ones mentioned in the Appendices of the paper.

-**NOTE**: Please ensure that the `data_mortality` folder remains in its current location within the parent directory.
-If you choose to relocate the folder, remember to update the file paths accordingly in the `load_mortality` function declared in the file `general_utilities.py`.
+**NOTE**: Please ensure that the folders remains in their current location within the parent directory.
+If you choose to relocate the folder, remember to update the file paths accordingly.

 ## Experiments